callstackincubator/rock/BROWNFIELD.md

 </details>

 <details>
-<summary>Step 4 - add RNBridgeManager</summary>
+<summary>Step 4 - add ReactNativeHostManager</summary>
 <br/>

 Here we are going to add the code required to load react-native application and expose it as a function.

-- Add a file called `RNBridgeManager.kt` in `rnbrownfield` module then add the following code to it:
+- Add a file called `ReactNativeHostManager.kt` in `rnbrownfield` module then add the following code to it:

 ```kt
 import android.app.Application